ozcodex/meye/README.md

 - custom code with origin, subtypes and flags for mystycs

 ## To do
-add more types of common objects explosives poison, venom, toxins and acids
+code extra material and thickness apply card modifications change crafting level if have some extra flags add more types of common objects explosives poison, venom, toxins and acids